waiwera/waiwera/doc/user/setup_thermodynamics.rst

 * the IFC-67 formulation [IFC-67]_
 * the IAPWS-97 formulation [IAPWS-97]_

-The Waiwera JSON input file has a **"thermodynamics"** string value, which can be set to either "IFC67" or "IAPWS" (either upper or lower case) to select the thermodynamic formulation.
+The Waiwera JSON input file has a **"thermodynamics"** string value, which can be set to "IFC67" or "IAPWS" (either upper or lower case) to select the thermodynamic formulation.
 If not specified, the default is "iapws".

 Example: